kubernetes/website/content/en/docs/tasks/administer-cluster/reconfigure-kubelet.md

 ## Understanding Node.Status.Config.Error messages

-The following table describes the error messages you might encounter when using Dynamic Kubelet Config.
-You can search for the same text as the error message in the Kubelet log for additional details on the error.
+The following table describes error messages that can occur when using Dynamic Kubelet Config.
+You can search for the identical text in the Kubelet log for additional details and context about the error.

 <table>
 <table align="left">